Mo-Sahil11/java-mini-project/README.md

-# java-mini-project
- Employee Management System with Java

 # Employee Management System

+A comprehensive **Employee Management System** built with Java, demonstrating Object-Oriented Programming principles, thread safety, file I/O, and exception handling.

 This project implements an **Employee Management System** using Object-Oriented Programming (OOP) in Java.
 The system includes an abstract `Employee` class hierarchy with `FullTimeEmployee` and `PartTimeEmployee` as derived classes.
 It also demonstrates advanced features like inner classes, thread-safe operations using locks, file I/O, and exception handling.